val-town/vt/README.md

 Commands:

-  clone     <projectUri> [cloneDir] [branchName]  - Clone a val town project pull                                            - Pull the latest changes for a val town project push                                            - Push local changes to a val town project status                                          - Show the working tree status branch                                          - List all project branches watch                                           - Watch for changes and automatically sync with Val Town
+  clone     <projectUri> [cloneDir] [branchName]  - Clone a val town project status                                          - Show the working tree status branch                                          - List all project branches watch                                           - Watch for changes and automatically sync with Val Town